danthelion/cloudbuild-terraform-lab/README.md

 ## Overview

 In this lab, you will learn how to manage infrastructure as code with Terraform and Cloud Build using the popular GitOps methodology.

-The process starts when you push Terraform code to either a feature branch or the master branch.
-In the scenario when you push to the master branch, Cloud Build triggers and then applies Terraform manifests to achieve the state you want in the respective environment.
-On the other hand, when you push Terraform code to any other branch—for example, to a feature branch—Cloud Build runs to execute terraform plan, but nothing is applied to any environment.
+The process starts when you push Terraform code to the master branch.
+In this scenario,  Cloud Build triggers and then applies Terraform manifests to achieve the state you want in the respective environment.
+On the other hand, when you run Terraform code locally, you are able to change the infrastructure of the development environment.

-Ideally, either developers or operators must make infrastructure proposals to non-protected branches and then submit them through pull requests.
-The Cloud Build GitHub app, discussed later in this tutorial, automatically triggers the build jobs and links the terraform plan reports to these pull requests.
-This way, you can discuss and review the potential changes with collaborators and add follow-up commits before changes are merged into the base branch.

-If no concerns are raised, you must first merge the changes to the master branch.
-This merge triggers an infrastructure deployment to the prod environment triggering the infrastructure installation to the production environment.

 ## Objectives